claudiopica/HiRep/Doc/development_manual/field_geometry.md

-# Field Geometry on GPUs
+# Geometry of Field Data in Memory

+## Definition of Field Structures
-In ```HiRep```, field data is stored in field ```struct```s that contain an array of values on sites or links that will be allocated on the CPU and one that will be allocated on the GPU.
+In ```HiRep```, field data is stored in field ```struct```s that contain an array of values on sites or links that will be allocated on the CPU and, if compiled with GPU acceleration, one that will be allocated on the GPU.
 The definitions of different fields are defined in ```LibHR/spinor_field.h```.
 New field types can be declared by using the macro

 ```
 #define _DECLARE_FIELD_STRUCT(_name, _type) \